Our mission is to end hunger and to leverage the power of food to build a healthier community.

 Foodlink serves 10 counties in Central and Western New York: Allegany, Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, Wyoming and Yates.

-Foodlink receives its food from a myriad of sources.
-Primarily, we receive food from retailers such as Wegmans, the USDA and purchased product.
+Foodlink receives its food from myriad sources.
+Primarily, we receive food from retailers such as Wegmans and the USDA, but we also purchase our own products.

 The term “USDA” refers to the type of foods available through The Emergency Food Assistance Program (TEFAP).
 TEFAP is a federal food distribution program sponsored by The United States Department of Agriculture.
 USDA-donated foods are distributed at no cost to emergency agencies via Foodlink.
-A member agency is considered USDA-eligible if it falls under the above definition of an EFP.
-For more information, contact Agency Services at (585)328.3380 x148.
+A member agency is considered USDA-eligible if it is considered an EFP.
+For more information, contact Laura Sugarwala, Nutrition Resource Manager at 585-413-4079 or email@example.com.

-In the fiscal year 2012-2013, the Food Bank distributed 16.7 million pounds of food.
+In the fiscal year 2015, the Food Bank distributed nearly 19 million pounds of food.
 Today, the food bank’s network of agencies serve 115,000 meals each week, or a total of more than 6 million meals annually to an estimated 200,000 different people.
 Since its founding, Foodlink has distributed over 160 million pounds of food that translates into over $125 million worth of food for our community.

 Thanks to partnerships with Wegmans, Target, Wal-Mart, Sam’s Club and BJ’s Wholesale, the Food Bank and its partner agencies rescue over 7 million pounds of retail damage each year, also referred to as salvage, that would otherwise wind up in landfills.
 These rescued food items are both non-perishable and perishable foods including meats, produce, deli foods, and baked goods.